My Dinner

 What is Lebkuchen?

-Lebkuchen refers to an array of German baked goods that are spiced usually with honey, cinnamon, cloves, cardamom and ginger.
-The term Lebkuchen can be referred to as cakes, cookies or cookie bars.
+Lebkuchen refers to a variety of German baked goods that are typically spiced with honey, cinnamon, cloves, cardamom, and ginger.
+The term Lebkuchen can refer to cakes, cookies, or cookie bars.
 It is similar to the US Gingerbread.

 What spices are in Lebkuchen Gewürz?